bhchiang/rt/README.md

 - Be careful about passing `jax.random` keys around.
 They're of type `jnp.uint32`, casting to `jnp.int32` will lose the precision and can truncate to 0
 - Avoid using list / `[]`, use `jnp.array(...)` instead

-I put my JAX notes and experiments here: https://github.com/bryanhpchiang/jax-notes.
+More JAX notes and experiments here: https://github.com/bryanhpchiang/jax-notes.